 First, of course, interest in “money and investment” is by far the highest.
 Next are “economy”, “digital devices”, and “business-related”, which suggests interests in business in general and gadgets in particular.
 Incidentally, “real estate investment” and “deregulation of electricity” also follow, suggesting that the users are interested in efficient management of their assets.

 Other relatively interesting topics include “outdoor activities”, “cars”, “photography / camera”, and “sports”.
 This suggests that some Wealth Navi users like to go outside and enjoy leisure activities such as outdoor activities and sports, and are also a little interested in cameras for taking pictures.

 In this study, we compared the overall market for robo-advisor services with mutual funds, and then compared and analyzed “advice type” and “discretionary investment type” services, respectively.
 While the number of search users for mutual fund was increasing, the number of searchers for robo-advisor services was on a steady decline.
 We also found that some users are turning a cautious eye toward robo-advisors.

 In the analysis of each service, more users were interested in the “discretionary investment type” than the “advice type”, when Wealth Navi attracted a large number of users among them.

-The data in this investigation is from “Dockpit”, an analysis tool with online behavior log data and user demographic information under the permission of panelists in Japan presented by VALUES, Inc. between November 2018 to December 2021.
+The data in this investigation is from Dockpit, an analytics tool with online behavior log data and user demographic information under the permission of panelists in Japan presented by VALUES, Inc.

 ※The numbers of users are estimated by the data in the monitor and the internet population in Japan.